Skungee/Skungee/README.md

 Check out the tutorial here https://github.com/Skungee/Skungee/wiki/Using-the-Skungee-API

 ## Contributing
-There are no defined guidelines (yet), pull requests and contributions are welcome.
+The only guideline we have is to follow Google's Java coding style https://google.github.io/styleguide/javaguide.html There are no defined guidelines (yet), pull requests and contributions are welcome.